mikelittle/gravityformsapprovals/readme.txt

 = Which license of Gravity Forms do I need? =
 Gravity Forms Approvals will work with any license of [Gravity Forms](http://www.stevenhenty.com/gravityforms).

+= What capabilities (permissions) do users need to approve? = Approvers need to be able to edit entries so they need the gravityforms_edit_entries capability

+= How do I edit the capabilities for a user/role? = You can use the [Members](https://wordpress.org/plugins/members/) plugin to edit the capabilities for each Role.

 == Screenshots ==